OpenFn/docs/docs/job-writing-guide.md

 ## Compilation

-The code you write isn't technically executable Javascript.
+The code you write isn't technically executable JavaScript.
 You can't just run it through node.js.
 It needs to be transformed or compliled into portable vanilla JS code.